What Factors Affect The Cost Of Aluminium Fabrication?

 Mechanical and Human Labour

-Both mechanical and human labour play a role in determining the cost of aluminium fabrication.
-While automation can reduce labour costs to some extent, the initial investment in specialised machinery and tooling is often reflected in the overall project cost.
-Additionally, complex projects that require significant manual labour will naturally incur higher costs.
+Both mechanical and human labour determine the cost of aluminium fabrication.
+While automation can somewhat reduce labour costs, the initial investment in specialised machinery and tooling is often reflected in the overall project cost.
+Additionally, complex projects requiring significant manual labour will incur higher costs.

 Certifications and Compliance Requirements